Basic Knowledge

 Note

-Alright, you have now learned the simplest way.
-Now, by writing control logic like if-else and using other interfaces like exists, you can implement a complete automation workflow.
-See?
-It's not that difficult.
+Alright, now you know the simplest way to write it.
+Next, by writing control logic like if/else, combined with interfaces like exists, you can implement a complete set of automated operation processes.
+See, it's not that difficult.

-Normally, writing automation code is inseparable from UI layout inspection.
-This is also the only way for you to obtain the conditions for your selectors.
-First, you need to open the device's remote desktop in your browser.
-Then, click the eye icon in the upper right corner of the remote desktop to enter layout inspection mode.
-At this point, you can click on the dashed boxes on the left screen to view the information of the corresponding elements.
-You can use their properties as parameters for your selectors.
-Clicking the eye icon again will close the layout inspection.
-The layout inspection does not refresh as the page changes; it always shows the screen layout at the moment you pressed the hotkey.
-To refresh the layout, please manually press the hotkey CTRL + R.
+Under normal circumstances, writing automation code cannot be done without interface layout inspection, which is also the only way to obtain selector conditions.
+First, open the device's remote desktop in a browser.
+Then click the eye icon in the upper right corner of the remote desktop to enter layout inspection.
+At this point, you can click on the dashed boxes on the left screen to view the corresponding element information, using its attributes as parameters for the selector.
+Clicking the eye icon again will close layout inspection.
+Please note that layout inspection does not automatically refresh with page changes; it always stays on the screen layout at the moment you entered inspection.
+If you need a refresh, manually press the shortcut Ctrl + R.

 Hint

-The UI Selector is used to operate on Android elements.
-You can think of it as being similar to XPath rules; although they are different, their general purpose is the same.
-In FIRERPA, the selector is Selector.
-In most cases, you won't need to interact with this class directly.
-You should have seen it in the text above.
-In its complete form, it includes the following optional parameters.
+The interface selector (Selector) is used to manipulate Android elements.
+You can think of it as similar to XPath rules; although the mechanism is different, the purpose is similar.
+In FIRERPA, the selector class is Selector, but in most cases you won't need to interact with it directly.
+In the previous text, you have already seen its usage.
+A complete Selector includes the following optional parameters.

 Hint